Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Cape Don needs your help - Today!

-However, The MV Cape Don NEEDS YOUR HELP tight NOW, and I ask for all ship lovers to give a hand, be it by the means of assisting be it by the giving of a donation, and you can use the link provided hereunder for that purpose, or on their website, as well as assisting as a volunteer and you will be made most welcome!
+The MV Cape Don NEEDS YOUR HELP Right NOW, and I ask for all ship lovers to give a hand, be it by the means of assisting be it by the providing a donation, via their website, or assisting as a volunteer and be assured that you will be made most welcome!

 Click the IMAGE above to enter - http://mvcapedonsociety.org.au.